Valley Forge Tooling

 • Stop re‑doing tap math — Pitch/TPI, RPM, feed, tap drill—solved in one place.

-• Get to a workable starting point fast — Tools + feeds/speeds + derived values, generated as a recipe you can review.
+• Get to a workable starting point fast — Tools + feeds/speeds + derived values, generated as a process plan you can review.

 • Spend less time hunting tooling — Tool list per operation with outbound buy links; optional live supplier options.